Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Before & after heavy frosts: ‘January King’ Heirloom Cabbage

 Many crops thrive in cooler weather and some are frost tolerant.
 Other crops can handle light or even hard freezes and with the added protection of season extenders can be harvested during the winter months.
-In my ‘Ultimate Guide to Fall and Winter Gardening,’ I go into details of what fall and winter vegetables you should grow and when to sow them in the weeks before the first fall frost.
 It does take some practice to get the right timing and crops that are leafy and can be harvested at multiple life-stages are easier to learn at first.
 The root veggies and heading crops like broccoli and cabbage can be more challenging to get the hang of.

 Remember that if you’re following your fall and winter vegetables from summer crops to restore your soil nutrients!